zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 The problem here is both obvious and fatal.
 If people in the cyber-agora are wrong, then people who see the error are likely going to distrust them.
 If you insist that people need to trust you as a prerequisite for even being allowed to talk to you, then you'll never hear from people who don't trust you, which is fatal if the people who don't trust you possess a critical insight that you won't hear from your friends who trust you.
 If Meletus is sure that people who don't trust him don't have anything worthwhile to say (such that "if you don't have some amount of baseline trust and charity [...] then you're in the wrong place" seems like a good guideline to him), then he possesses vastly more self-confidence than I do.

+The mention of coordination is noteworthy in that it potentially reveals a key difference between Meletean and Socratic views on the requirements for truth-tracking discourse.
+There are definitely some areas of life where trust and coordination are paramount, when people are under time pressure to make correlated decisions, like soldiers on a battlefield, or doctors and nurses in an operating room, or, indeed, players in a soccer game.
+In these circumscribed situations, it's sometimes more important to ensure that everyone is on the same page than to pay the costs of litigating whether it's the right page.
+(I can think of at least one situation in my life where suspicion and mistrust tore apart a group effort that might otherwise have succeeded.)

+But the cyber-agora just doesn't seem like one of those circumscribed situations.
+A soldier who disobeys orders because he thinks he has a better idea is likely to get himself and his comrades killed, even if his idea is better (because military ideas can't be implemented unilaterally).
+In contrast, on the cyber-agora, unilateral disagreement is fine.
+(Even if some particular line of discussion requires coordination, the uncoordinated dissent can just happen in a separate comment thread.
+We're not going to run out of _paper_.)

 > 2. That being said, don't prioritize "being a good teammate."
 Prioritize playing a good game of soccer/doing correct things with the ball.
 Trust others to receive the ball from you and pass the ball to you until they show you that they don't deserve that trust; don't make "evaluating whether they deserve that trust" or "bending over backwards to prove that you deserve that trust" high priorities.
 Part of the point of assembling in the garden of LessWrong rather than just doing everything out on the naked internet is that there's a higher baseline of good players around and you can just get down to playing soccer quickly, without a lot of preamble.
 Figuring out what's true is the actual game, getting closer to truth is the actual goal, and if you're focused on that, you will tend to move closer to others who are also doing that as a side effect.

 Broadly agreed, but I'm not entirely sure what the non-metaphorical analogues of "[t]rust[ing] others to receive the ball from you and pass the ball to you" are supposed to be.
 (Trusting them to listen?
 Trusting the things they say to be relevant contributions rather than rhetorical traps?)